troymessina/ElectronicsLab/chapters/04RCCircuits.md

 We will continue using a FeelTech FY3200S signal generator and a Tektronix TBS 1072B-EDU digital oscilloscope to measure the waveforms connected to series resistor and capacitor circuits.

 Part 1 of this lab is to measure and compare peak-to-peak and rms voltages.
 The peak-to-peak voltage is the actual amplitude of an alternating signal between the highest peak to the lowest peak.
-Diagrams of three waveforms (sine, square, and triangle) are shown in Figure 2.
+Diagrams of three waveforms (sine, square, and triangle) are shown in [](#fig:rc:waves).
 The period and peak-to-peak voltage are labeled.
 :::{figure}
 :label: fig:rc:waves
 :align: center

 (sine)=
 ![A sine wave](../figures/ch4_rc/sine.png))
 (square)=